BrentLittle/WebDevBootcamp/Section 02 - Intro to Web Development/README.md

 ***In Summary, the Internet is the overlying infrastructure that provides the abilites for data to transfer between devices across the globe.***

 ### The Web
 As the Internet is the global network the Web is an information system.
-THis information system allows documents and other resources to be available over the Internet.
+This information system allows documents and other resources to be available over the Internet.

 Documents are identified using URL (*Uniform Resource Locator*)

 Data on the Web is transported using HTTP (*Hypertext Transfer Protocol*)

 HTTP is how we request and share infromation.
 A set of rules to be followed to share information across the web.
 When visiting a URL we make an HTTP request asking for that particular resource.
 We get a response back from a Web Server and it is then the browser's job to display the reply we got back.